 - Top the donuts: Re-melt the remaining butter if it has solidified by now.
 Dip the donuts in the melted butter, then dunk into the remaining sugar/spice mixture, making sure to coat all sides.
 Donuts are best served immediately.
 Leftovers keep well covered tightly at room temperature for up to 2 days.

-- I find it is best to have these 3 ingredients at room temperature.
+- Room Temperature Ingredients: I find it is best to have these 3 ingredients at room temperature.
 The batter comes together very easily.
-Any milk works, weather that's whole milk, skim milk, soy milk, coconut milk, or almond milk.
+Any milk works, whether that’s whole milk, skim milk, soy milk, coconut milk, or almond milk.